TheAIguy-dev/ussr/ussr-nbt/README.md

 ## Cargo features

 For swapping endianness in bulk this library uses SIMD instructions.
 By default, it will detect CPU features and use the fastest available instruction set.
-However, by disabling the `rt-cpu-feat` feature, it will use the fallback implementation, which is actually the most performant implementation if compiled with `-C target-cpu=native`.
+However, if you disable the `rt-cpu-feat` feature, it will always use the fallback implementation, which is actually the most performant implementation if compiled with `-C target-cpu=native`.
 Note that this flag will make the resulting binary not be able to run on CPUs other than the one it was compiled on.